ºÚÁÏÍø

 Round beige honeycomb-pattern mat with wicker baskets on bright blue background

-YRu3B2 and LuRu3B2 gain their superconductivity from electrons forming flat bands in a kagome lattice, named after a hexagonal Japanese basket-weaving pattern.
+YRu3B2 and LuRu3B2 gain their superconductivity from atoms arranged in a kagome lattice, named after a hexagonal Japanese basket-weaving pattern (shown on right).
 Photo: Esa Kapila

 An international team of quantum researchers has shown how machine learning can be used to filter a practically infinite number of possible material combinations to identify candidates for superconductivity.
 Thanks to the breakthrough, new superconductors can now be found much faster, says Aalto University Professor Päivi Törmä, who leads the consortium behind the research.